Our Verdict

 Our Analysis and Test Results

 The Vortex Diamondback HD 8x28 impressed in most of our binocular test metrics, offering great clarity and performance, especially considering the low price and compact size.
 Just don't expect any miracles if you're using them in low-light situations.
-Like with pretty much any other 28mm lens on the market, things can start looking dark fast once the sun touches the horizon.
+As is common with pretty much any other 28mm lens on the market, things can start looking dark fast once the sun touches the horizon.

 Performance Comparison